 Ten indicators were reviewed and scored according to a practice standard ranging from ‘none’ (score 0) through to ‘advanced’ (score 40).
-The best performing councils achieved ‘Basic Practice’ level, well below the ‘Good Practice Benchmark’.
+The best performing councils achieved ‘Basic Practice’ level for some indicators, well below the ‘Good Practice Benchmark’ of Intermediate (20).

-Below is a graph of the resulting scores by region:
+Below is a graph of the resulting scores by Queensland local government region:

-The dashboard below is a summary of councils’ overall practice levels across the ten indicators.
+The dashboard below is a summary of councils’ overall practice levels across the ten indicators assessed.
 Councils scored highest in Emergency/Disaster Management, Green House Gas Emissions and Land Use Planning.
-The weakest practice areas are incorporating climate change into Risk Registers, Asset Management and Policy.
+The weakest practice areas are incorporating climate change into Risk Registers, Financial Management, Asset Management and Climate Risk Management.

 The Program provides an opportunity to understand how well your council’s current governance arrangements will support efficient and effective climate change action.
 The Governance Assessments will allow you to compare your council against other similar councils and provide clear recommendations on how you can improve.